 “You smell different,” he murmurs, sliding his hands up Derek’s arms.
 “It’s got me all up on edge, it’s…” His tongue flicks out, tasting Derek’s skin.
 Derek growls, and Stiles laughs.

-“Fuck,” he breathes, clutching at Derek’s biceps, sinking down and tugging himself in until their bodies are pressed tight all over.
+“Fuck.”
+The word falls out on a sigh as Stiles sinks down, clutching at Derek’s biceps, tugging himself in until their bodies are pressed tight all over.

 He takes a deep breath, smells Stiles and alpha and a want that nearly makes him rock upward into Stiles’ spread thighs.